How to copy a list in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your application directly from your prompt.
+Replit Agent writes the code, tests for errors, and deploys your app, handling the tedious work for you.
 Start building with Replit.